psu/shortlet/README.md

 ### Previous art

 Nothing exists in vaccum.
 Shortlet is built from ideas I got when using the brilliant [Shortkeys browser extension](https://github.com/crittermike/shortkeys).
 [Alfred app](https://alfredapp.com) has been an inspiration for the command palette interface.
+ASCII art from [patorjk.com](https://patorjk.com/software/taag/)

 ### Guiding principles